AadityaSalgarkar/aadityasalgarkar.github.io/_pages/about.md

 - Fine tuning using verifiable rewards

 **Education:**
-- PhD in Theoretical Physics, University of Porto (2023)
+- PhD in Theoretical Physics (String theory and Conformal Field Theory), University of Porto (2023)
 - Integrated Masters in Physics, Indian Institute of Technology, Kharagpur (2016)

-During my PhD, my research interest revolved around conformal field theory and its relation to quantum gravity via AdS/CFT correspondence.
-Using the general quantitative aptitude developed through this study, I am interested in exploring the field of artificial intelligence and machine learning.